 Fuel Efficiency and Emissions

 A vehicle emits approximately 19.6 pounds of CO2 with every gallon of fuel that it burns.
 Therefore, increasing the distance traveled per gallon burned will reduce CO2.
-Honda and Acura vehicles are consistently among the industry leaders in fuel efficiency, as shown by these results:
+Honda and Acura vehicles are consistently among the industry leaders in fuel efficiency, as shown by FY2019 results including:

-- Honda’s motorcycle fleet had an average fuel economy of 73.4 mpg, a 46.8% increase from its Model Year 2000 baseline; and
+- Honda’s motorcycle fleet posted an average fuel economy of 88.5 mpg, a 4.2% increase from one year ago; and

-- CO2 emissions from the use of Honda and Acura automobiles was 11.7% better than the industry average.
+- The CO2 emissions resulting from the use of Honda and Acura automobiles decreased by 1.3% and was 15.1% better than the industry average.

-Recycling programs for many service parts of our automobiles are a key component of our zero-waste-to-landfill strategy in North America.
-More than 43,900,000 pounds of recyclable material were diverted from landfills in FY2017, which is a 10.5% increase from a year ago.
-These materials include:
+Recycling programs for many parts of our automobiles are key components of our zero-waste-to-landfill strategy in North America.
+Honda diverted more than 49,200,000 pounds of recyclable material from landfills in FY2019.